 Sifting through the best pre-workout supplements is overwhelming even for bodybuilders and powerlifters, much less the average guy just looking to pound out a few more reps.
 According to one study, men who regularly use pre-workouts do so for three reasons — more energy and focus, muscular endurance, and blood flow or “pump.”
 (1) The best pre-workouts for men support these outcomes with research-backed dosages of ingredients like caffeine, creatine, citrulline, or beta-alanine.
 But what do these actually do to your body?

 That’s where we come in.
-With the help of a registered dietician nutritionist, we broke down a few of the key features you’ll want in a workout to achieve your desired effects.
+With the help of a registered dietitian nutritionist and our supplement testing methodology, we broke down a few of the key features you’ll want in a pre-workout to achieve your desired effects.
 Does a strong hit of caffeine help you knock out more reps?
 Are you trying to shed a little weight before a competition?
 Or do you just want a pre-workout that tastes like a mojito?
 Read on to learn a bit more about common ingredients, clinically-backed dosages, and just which pre-workout is best for you, man.

 - Best Pre-Workout for Men Overall: Transparent Labs BULK